Summer Opportunities At or Through Williams College

 - More information about the Davis Projects for Peace program, including past recipients and application details: http://www.davisprojectsforpeace.org/

-- Work as a student research assistant for a Williams faculty for approximately 10 weeks, with stipend of $4,400 provided.
+- Work as a student research assistant for a Williams faculty for approximately 10 weeks, with a stipend of $4,400 provided.
 Information sent out in January or early February to all economics and political economy majors, and sophomores that have completed core economics courses.

 - Solow Research Fellowship.
 Funds research in economic or business history.
 Application through the Economics Department, deadline is early April.